-There’s no way around it—Instagram is booming.
+There’s no way around it—Instagram is booming, and as it does there are a handful of Instagram marketing mistakes you want to avoid.
 Launched in 2010, the Facebook-owned app has not only solidified itself as a favorite of smartphone owners, but also marketers.
 Seriously, due to the social channel’s engaging interface and visual appeal, it’s no wonder that the app currently lays claim to upwards of 300 million accounts.

 The best part of this for marketers?
 Unlike other popular social outlets, Instagram’s level of activity is incredibly high.
 Each and every day, half of the app’s users spend an average of 21 minutes scrolling through friends’ photos and videos, not to mention those of their favorite brands.